-- 8.4.3 Only industry standard "05" size motors may be used. - 8.4.3.1 All motors must have the original manufacturer's logo or name molded or etched into the end bell. - 8.4.3.2 Can must have the original manufacturer's logo, name or mark. - 8.4.3.3 Overall maximum diameter: 36.02mm measured at whatever point yields the maximum dimension. - 8.4.3.4 Maximum length: 53mm measured from the mounting face of the motor to the furthest most point of the end bell, not including solder tabs or lead wires. - 8.4.3.5 Shaft diameter: 0.125". - 8.4.3.6 Motor mounting holes must be on 1.00" centers. - 8.4.3.7 Maximum Armature stack length: 22.6mm

-- 8.4.3.8 Maximum Armature stack diameter: 23.2mm. - 8.4.3.9 Only three pole armatures are permitted. - 8.4.3.10 Magnets: Only ceramic, Neodymium, or Ferrite magnets are permitted.
+- 8.4.2.1 Only industry standard "05" size motors may be used. - 8.4.2.2 All motors must have the original manufacturer's logo or name molded or etched into the end bell. - 8.4.2.3 Can must have the original manufacturer's logo, name or mark. - 8.4.2.4 Overall maximum diameter: 36.02mm measured at whatever point yields the maximum dimension. - 8.4.2.5 Maximum length: 53mm measured from the mounting face of the motor to the furthest most point of the end bell, not including solder tabs or lead wires. - 8.4.2.6 Shaft diameter: 0.125". - 8.4.2.7 Motor mounting holes must be on 1.00" centers. - 8.4.2.8 Maximum Armature stack length: 22.6mm - 8.4.2.9 Maximum Armature stack diameter: 23.2mm. - 8.4.2.10 Only three pole armatures are permitted. - 8.4.2.11 Magnets: Only ceramic, Neodymium, or Ferrite magnets are permitted.
 Cobalt and other rare earth magnets are specifically prohibited.

-8.4.4 Motor Approval Procedure:
+8.4.3 Motor Approval Procedure:

-- 8.4.4.1 Only manufacturers, distributors or commercial-level motor tuners may submit motors for approval. - 8.4.4.2 Samples of new motors should be submitted to the ROAR Technical Administrator and motor laboratory for approval prior to actual production. - 8.4.4.3 Once passed by the laboratory, approval will be granted when proof is submitted that a minimum of 5,000 stock or super stock motors, or 2,000 modified motors have been produced and are available for sale in the USA and Canada. - 8.4.4.4 Contact the ROAR Technical Administrator or ROAR Administrator for more information on the approval process and fees. - 8.4.4.5 If an approved motor is changed in a substantial way, such as: can color, orientation of the brushes, end bell color or configuration, or date stamp; it must be resubmitted for approval.
-This includes any internal changes to the armature or commutator. - 8.4.4.6 All approved motors are subject to spot-checking at any time by the ROAR Technical Administrator to verify that they are still in compliance with ROAR specifications.
+- 8.4.3.1 Only manufacturers, distributors or commercial-level motor tuners may submit motors for approval. - 8.4.3.2 Samples of new motors should be submitted to the ROAR Technical Administrator and motor laboratory for approval prior to actual production. - 8.4.3.3 Quantity requirements have been alleviated by ROAR in 2010.
+Product availability is required to no less than three retail outlets prior to publication on approval list.
+All documentation must be submitted to ROAR Technical Director prior to publication on approval list. - 8.4.3.4 Contact the ROAR Technical Administrator or ROAR Administrator for more information on the approval process and fees. - 8.4.3.5 If an approved motor is changed in a substantial way, such as: can color, orientation of the brushes, end bell color or configuration, or date stamp; it must be resubmitted for approval.
+This includes any internal changes to the armature or commutator. - 8.4.3.6 All approved motors are subject to spot-checking at any time by the ROAR Technical Administrator to verify that they are still in compliance with ROAR specifications.